ajmeyghani/toaster/README.md

 2. Using the default import

     The default export on `@ajmey/toaster` is a `toaster` object with all default values.
-If you use this method, the CSS is also automatically injected to the page and nothing can be customized:
+If you use this method, the CSS is also automatically injected to the page and the toaster instance is already initialized:

     Example: